huang-sh/raatk/README.md

 # RAATK
-A python-based reduce amino acid toolkit of machine learning for protein-dependent inference.
+A command line toolkit for reducing amino acid sequence and extracting sequence feature, and also using for evaluating the different amino acid alphabets and constructing sequence classifier.

 Installation
 ------------